 Minimizes Pressure Ulcers

-This indicates the percent of patients that suffered from a pressure ulcer.
-Pressure ulcers, also called bed sores, are often the result of patients not being moved frequently enough.
-Better nursing protocols can limit the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percentage of patients who suffered from a pressure ulcer.
+Pressure ulcers, also called bed sores, are routinely caused by residents not being moved frequently enough.
+Better nursing protocols can minimize the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls